bkuker/Mardlamock-DeathRocket/README.md

 OpenRocket simulates a max velocity of 954m/s or 2114mph or **2.7 Mach**

 **NO Just no**.
 The finns will come off, the nose cone will fail, anything that does not come off will cacth fire.

+Acceleration is brutal, 100G+

+###Altitude

+About 3km.
+Accelleration is brutal, but empty rocket is so light and going so fast that deceleration is brutal too.

 #Assumptions